How Many Feet Is 90cm

 A Deeper Dive: The History of Measurement Units

 The imperial system, on the other hand, evolved over centuries from various older systems of measurement.
-Units like the foot and inch have origins in ancient Roman and Anglo-Saxon measurements.
+But units like the foot and inch have origins in ancient Roman and Anglo-Saxon measurements.
 While these units lack the internal consistency and logical structure of the metric system, they continue to be used in some countries.

 Common Misconceptions and Pitfalls